kitman20022002/front-end/js/hoisting.md

   - classes hoisiting

 ## Benfits
 As mentions above one of the advantages of hoisting is that it lets you use a function before you declare it in your code.
+Example: We can call catName before the function has been decleared
 ```
 catName("Tiger");